Contents

 Change the drop-down textbox between PTX, SASS or SOURCE views.

-SASS view – These are true assembly instructions.
-These types of instructions executed directly on the GPU.
-The amount of visual information supplied when viewing SASS is less then PTX – like the visual code lines do not show.
+These are true assembly instructions.
+These types of instructions are executed directly on the GPU.
+The amount of visual information supplied when viewing SASS is less than PTX – like the visual code lines do not show.

-In the background, CudaPAD simply compiles the kernels with Cuda tools.
-The Cuda compiler then, in turn, calls a C++ compiler like Visual Studio.
-So to run this CudaPAD, Cuda needs to be installed and most likely a C++ compiler like Visual Studio.
+In the background, CudaPAD simply compiles the kernels with CUDA tools.
+The CUDA compiler then, in turn, calls a C++ compiler like Visual Studio.
+So to run CudaPAD, CUDA needs to be installed and most likely a C++ compiler like Visual Studio.

 Enabling/Disabling Features